De Giorgi-Nash-Moser theory for kinetic equations with nonlocal diffusions: Preliminaries

-As already remarked in the introduction, in order to establish the gain of integrability in Theorem~\ref{thm:gain} we need to invoke the hypoelliptic nature of equation~\eqref{problema}; see~\cite{HPZ21}.
-Indeed, we shall rely on the regularizing properties of the fundamental solution of the fractional Kolmogorov equation.
-For some~$h \in L^2(\er^{1+2n})$, we consider
+As already remarked in the Introduction, in order to establish the gain of integrability in Theorem~\ref{thm:gain} we need to invoke the hypoelliptic nature of equation~\eqref{problema}; see~\cite{HPZ21}.
+Indeed, we shall rely on the regularizing properties of the fundamental solution of the fractional Kolmogorov equation, whose expression -- with pole in the origin -- is given by